gfirem/formidable_key_field/readme.txt

 == Changelog ==
+= 1.02 =
+Status field fixed, to avoid lose the status on edit entry.

 = 1.01 =
 Adding default value to the validation field, now is possible to get default value from params.